MOARdV/qcSystemGenerator/README.md

 ## INTRODUCTION

 This is yet another planetary system generator derived from accrete.
-Per the credits and readmes in the other implementations, the program originated in the early 1970s, but most reproductions can trace their origin to Matt Burdick's 1988 (and subsequent) edition.
+Per the credits and readmes in the other implementations, accrete originated in the early 1970s, but most reproductions can trace their origin to Matt Burdick's 1988 (and subsequent) edition.

 While I was responsible for one of the Burdick-derived versions in the 1990s, this one is descended